mzen17/MakerPortfolio/README.md

 > Google drive is a pain to use for websites (it has strict rate limits).
 If I place videos here, I can have a URL point to them without problems.

 ### Why not youtube?
-This videos are likely unedited.
+> This videos are likely unedited, and not everything is a video.